Copyright in Cyberspace

 14 Dec 11: Australian ISPs propose “Notice and Discovery” scheme for infringing customers - Five major Australian Internet Service Providers have released details of a proposed scheme for assisting copyright owners to enforce their rights against customers downloading infringing material

-29 Nov 11: ECJ rules out injunctions against ISPs that require filtering to prevent illegal downloads – the Court of Justice of the European Union has held that under EU law, a national court cannot impose an injunction requiring an ISP to install a wide ranging filtering system in order to tackle illegal downloading since such an injunction is incompatible with EU law and the associated limitations on intermediary liability (by Hogan Lovells)
+29 Nov 11: ECJ rules out injunctions against ISPs that require filtering to prevent illegal downloads – the Court of Justice of the European Union has held that a national court cannot impose an injunction requiring an ISP to install a wide ranging filtering system in order to tackle illegal downloading (by Hogan Lovells)

 16 Nov 11: Barrage Of Doubts Voiced On US Internet Piracy Bill - International critics say that the draft US Stop Online Piracy Act would put the United States on the same ground as China with regards to internet filtering, undermining the US argument for internet freedom (by IP Watch)